superhero1/ffritz/README-APP.md

 Troubleshooting
 ===============

-If the box fails to start due to some issue in the application image, its execution can be prevented by adding the keyword 'ffimage=0' to the kernel_args nvram variable in the EVA bootloader:
+- If the box fails to start due to some issue in the application image, its execution can be prevented by adding the keyword 'ffimage=0' to the kernel_args nvram variable in the EVA bootloader:

   Log in to the bootloader ca. 5 seconds after starting the box ("ftp 192.168.178.1", password adam2/adam2) and run this command:

         quote SETENV kernel_args ffimage=0
         quote REBOOT

   And restart the box.

+- If building the application image fails in the buildroot stage with strange errors (like a SSP imcompatibility, or a complaint that the compiler can not generate executables) the reason ight be that my pre-built toolchanin does not work ou your build machine.
+  Try setting SDK_DOWNLOAD=0 in conf.mk (see previous chapter) so that the toolchain is built locally.